Lorraine Kelly to host STV's Hogmanay party

 Kelly will be joined by fellow broadcaster Jenni Falconer, River City star Eileen McCallum, the current "Mr Scotland" Tristan Harper and Sean Dillon, captain of Dundee United, the host's favourite football team.

-Joyce Falconer, who starred in the recent stage production which brought the famous Glebe Street family to life, will revive her character Maw Broon on the show.
+Joyce Falconer, who starred in the recent stage production which brought the famous Glebe Street family The Broons to life, will revive her character Maw Broon on the show.

 The Bay City Rollers, who will be appearing at the Hydro arena in Glasgow later this month, will get their own STV special on Hogmanay, which will be going out on the broadcaster's city channels.